mwpastore/chainenum/README.md

 even_keys = tuples.piecewise { |yielder, (k, v)| yielder << k.upcase if v.even? }
 ```

-I find this easier to read and grok.
-Perhaps you will too.
+I find this easier to read and grok, and it works the same whether `tuples` is
+a simple enumerable or a (lazy) enumerator.

 ## Installation